Chart Color Schemes

 Naremburn features a more urban dwelling mix with significant apartment living, with ownership patterns similar to the broader region

-Naremburn's dwelling structure, as per the latest Census, consisted of 37.8% houses and 62.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares with Sydney metro's figures of 41.1% houses and 58.9% other dwellings.
-Home ownership in Naremburn was at 30.3%, aligning with the Sydney metro average.
-Mortgaged dwellings accounted for 33.5% and rented dwellings made up 36.2%.
-The median monthly mortgage repayment in Naremburn was $3,500, higher than the Sydney metro average of $3,033.
-The median weekly rent figure stood at $602, compared to Sydney metro's $560.
-Nationally, Naremburn's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The latest Census evaluated Naremburn's dwelling structure as 37.8% houses and 62.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 41.1% houses and 58.9% other dwellings.
+Home ownership in Naremburn was 30.3%, with mortgaged dwellings at 33.5% and rented dwellings at 36.2%.
+The median monthly mortgage repayment was $3,500, higher than Sydney metro's average of $3,033.
+The median weekly rent in Naremburn was $602, compared to Sydney metro's $560.
+Nationally, Naremburn's mortgage repayments were significantly higher at $3,500 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing